Swinburne University of Technology

 - A graduate certificate in a related discipline.

-- The Postgraduate Qualifying Program (available to International applicants only), plus either previous related discipline Higher Education Study or a minimum of two years of relevant work experience.
+- The Postgraduate Qualifying Program (available to International applicants only), plus either a previous related discipline, Higher Education Study or at least two years of relevant work experience.

-*Relevant professional/managerial experience and evidence of academic capability will be determined by the Faculty PVC (or delegate) with reference to faculty-determined guiding principles.
-Applicants will be required to submit a curriculum vitae (CV) with their application.
+Relevant professional/managerial experience and evidence of academic capability will be determined by the Faculty PVC (or delegate), concerning faculty-determined guiding principles.
+Applicants must submit a curriculum vitae (CV) with their application.

 Recognition of Prior Learning